glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 _Figure 4: Input folder_

 By default the icon is an outline, as the folder is currently empty.
-Double click the folder and then use the Project create Menu to create an _Input Action_.
+Double click the folder and then use the _Project_ create menu to create an _Input Action_.
 Call this myControl, as per Figure 5.

 ![Input Action](./images/myControl.png)